Erectile Dysfunction and Heart Attacks

 What do Pelvic PTs do to Treat Erectile Dysfunction?

-ED is a circulatory issue, and it (like most other pelvic complaints) are due to the pelvic floor muscles resting too tight all the time, and the brain having poor motor control over the pelvic muscles.
+When it is not caused by a hear condition, ED is a circulatory issue, and it (like most other pelvic complaints) are due to the pelvic floor muscles resting too tight all the time, and the brain having poor motor control over the pelvic muscles.
+If that doesn't make sense watch this silly Instagram video equating pelvic dysfunction to biceps or quadriceps that are too tight--YES, I realize these posts are about pelvises with vag's...but we all have the same muscles, friends!

-THat being said, Pelvic PTs work on the pelvic floor muscle health and coordination contributions to ED.
-We can work on this, even if a client has diagnosed heart disease, as long as they are receiving active care.
+That being said, Pelvic PTs work on the pelvic floor muscle health and coordination contributions to ED.
+We can work on this, even if a client has diagnosed heart disease, as long as they are receiving active care for the underlying heart condition.
 But we can't in good faith just treat the ED if you haven't done your primary prevention in seeing the general doc or heart doc.

 Once you've gotten your heart checked, then get your weenie into a Pelvic PT (here's how to find one near you), and here's how it can help with standard ED, and how it can help reduce leaks and improve sexy-time after prostatectomy!!